weekbeforenext/git-workflows-fldc-2024/README.md

-# git-workflows-fldc-2024
+# Introduction to Agile and Git Workflows for Web Developers
-Git Workflows Collaborative Project (Florida DrupalCamp 2024)
+This project was created for the *[Introduction to Agile and Git Workflows for Web Developers](https://www.fldrupal.camp/session/introduction-agile-and-git-workflows-web-developers)* training at Florida DrupalCamp 2024.